Near-Optimal Algorithms for Group Distributionally Robust Optimization and Beyond: Experiments

-\paragraph{Adult dataset.} For the real-world dataset, we use Adult dataset~\citep{Dua:2019}.
-The dataset consists of age, gender, race, educational background, and many other attributes of $48,842$ individuals from the US census.
+First, we validate our convergence analysis for the convex regime.
+The experiment setup is adopted from \citet{Namkoong2016}. \paragraph{Dataset.} We use Adult dataset~\citep{Dua:2019}, which consists of age, gender, race, educational background, and many other attributes of $48,842$ individuals from the US census.
 The task is to predict whether the person's income is greater than $50,000$ USD or not.
 We set up 6 groups based on the race and gender attributes: each group corresponds to a combination of $\{\text{black}, \text{white}, \text{others} \} \times \{\text{female}, \text{male}\}$.
 Converting the categorical features to dummy variables, we obtain a $101$-dimensional feature vector $a \in \R^n$ ($n = 101$) for each individual.
 We train the linear model with the logistic loss and hinge loss functions.
-The group-DRO objective is the worst empirical loss over the 6 groups:

-where $I_i$ is the set of data points in the $i$th group.
+The group-DRO objective is the worst empirical loss over the 6 groups $\max_{i = 1}^6 \frac{1}{\abs{I_i}} \sum_{(a, b) \in I_i} \ell(\theta; a, b),$: where $I_i$ is the set of data points in the $i$th group.
 The feasible region is the Euclidean ball of radius $D=10$.

-\paragraph{Synthetic dataset.} To observe the performance of the algorithms over the regime of high-dimension model parameters and the larger number of groups, we also conducted experiments using the following synthetic instances.
-First, we set $n=500$ and varied $m \in \{10, 50, 100\}$.
-For each group $i \in [m]$, we generated the true classifier $\theta^*_i \in \R^n$ from the uniform distribution over the unit sphere in $\R^n$.
-The $i$th group distribution $P_i$ was the empirical distribution of 1,000 data points, where each data point $(a, b)$ was drawn as $a \sim N(0, I_n)$ and $b = \sign(a^\top \theta^*_i)$ with probability $0.9$ and $b = -\sign(a^\top \theta^*_i)$ with probability $0.1$.
-We trained the linear model with the hinge loss function.
-Finally, the group-DRO objective is